ChurroC/Web-Image-Poster-Discord-Bot/README.md

 # Web-Image-Poster-Discord-Bot
-Right click an image and send it to discord.
+Right click an image and send it to discord.<br />
-Add the bot by using this invite link: https://replit.com/@CharanChandran/Web-Image-Poster-Discord-Bot#.replit Download the extension by downloading the extension folder.
+Add the bot by using this invite link: https://replit.com/@CharanChandran/Web-Image-Poster-Discord-Bot#.replit <br />
+Download the extension by downloading the extension folder. <br />
-Then go to extension manager and turn on developer mode.
+Then go to extension manager and turn on developer mode. <br />
 Once you do press load unpacked and choose the extension folder.